Cobalt-Chromium Alloy: Advantages and Disadvantages

 - Aluminum bronze alloys.

-Cobalt-Chromium Alloy:
+Cobalt-Chromium Alloy

 - These alloys are also known as “satellites” because of their shiny, star-like appearance.

-- They have bright lustrous, hard, strong, and non-tarnishing qualities.
+- They have bright, lustrous, hard, strong, and non-tarnishing qualities.

-Uses Of Cobalt-Chromium Alloy:
+Uses Of Cobalt-Chromium Alloy

 - Denture base

-- Cast removable partial denture framework
+- Cast a removable partial denture framework

 - Crown and bridges